 I love my “project time” as it is restful and recharging in so many ways.
-As a time for me to zone out from the chaos that life brings, I often find myself reflecting on how God has transformed me just like whatever furniture piece I am working on.
+As a time for me to zone out from the chaos that life brings.

 As I brushed the gel stain onto each table, I noticed how effortlessly the new stain covered, making a new surface instantaneously.
 The thick stain seeped into every nook and cranny embracing and covering every bit of the old raw surface.
 I watched as it restored the dated, worn-out wood to something fresh and new.